 Shunt, unshunt, temporary shunt, toggle, return to schedule and continuous supervision of any input.

-Arm, disarm and postpone any alarm system in a global gateway or KT-NCC.
+Arm, disarm and postpone any alarm system in a Global Gateway or KT-NCC.

 Set count usage, manually overwrite the count, disable count usage, decrement count usage, and increment count usage for all the cards.